Obituary of Heyward Derrick Wessinger

 Heyward is survived by his loving wife, Doris Moore Wessinger, of 62 years; his sister, Judy Swygert (John); sisters-in-law, Rosmarie Wessinger, and Betty Wessinger; three adoring children, Philip Wessinger (Melanie), Ann Satterwhite (Mark) and Catherine Westbrook (Andy); and loving grandchildren of whom Heyward was so proud: Matthew Wessinger (Grace), Meredith Campanella (Mike), Elizabeth Johnson (Parker), Ann Padget Satterwhite, Andrew Westbrook, and Marshall Westbrook.

 Funeral services will be held at 11:00 a.m. on Tuesday, June 21, 2022 at Our Saviour Lutheran Church with interment in Woodridge Memorial Park.
 The family will receive friends prior to the service from 9:45 to 10:45 at the church.
-In lieu of flowers, it is requested that memorials be directed to Our Saviour Lutheran Church or a charity of choice.To plant a beautiful memorial tree in memory of Heyward Wessinger, please visit our Tree Store
+In lieu of flowers, it is requested that memorials be directed to Our Saviour Lutheran Church or a charity of choice.To send flowers to the family or plant a tree in memory of Heyward Wessinger, please visit Tribute Store